ucd-python-bootcamp/Bootcamp-2021/index.md

 # UC Davis Python Bootcamp 2021

 This three-day course is designed to prepare incoming (or experienced) graduate students with little to no coding experience for the coding demands that many graduate courses and research often require.
 The bootcamp will take place over **September 15th-17th from 6:30pm-8:30pm** on campus in the **Chemistry Building, Room 172**.
 This is a great opportunity to learn a new skill and meet other graduate students!
 Snacks and refreshments will be provided.
 Each session will begin with about an hour of demonstration to teach fundamental Python topics.
-This will be followed by time where students can work on an assignemnt with each other and ask questions to volunteer.
-The assignment each day will build off of the previous sessions so by the end yo uwill have a complete Python project!
+This will be followed by time where students can work on an assignemnt with each other and ask questions to volunteers.
+The assignment each day will build off of the previous sessions so by the end you will have a complete Python project!

 **Masks will be required!**

 ## Signup

 Registration has concluded for the workshop this year.
-If you would still like to follow along, all of the lectures, discussion and homework will be posted here after.
+If you would still like to follow along, all of the lectures, discussion, and homework will be posted here after.

 ## Getting Started